anhbanhieucode/my_robot_simulation_ROS_Gazebo/README.md

 ![Language](https://img.shields.io/badge/Language-C%2B%2B%20%7C%20Python-blue)
 ![Status](https://img.shields.io/badge/Status-Educational-green)

-**A ROS 2 package for simulating a differential drive mobile robot ("Articubot One") in Gazebo, featuring classic path planning implementations.**
+**A ROS 2 package for simulating a differential drive mobile robot, inherited from repository ("Articubot One") in Gazebo, featuring classic path planning implementations.**

 This repository serves as a study bench for understanding ROS 2 package structure, URDF/Xacro robot modeling, Gazebo integration, and the implementation of standard path planning algorithms (A*, RRT) in both C++ and Python.